Technology

 In many cases, the worst kinds of industrial fishing are used to extract huge numbers of wild fish to feed the caged salmon.

-Natasha Hurley from Foodrise (formerly Feedback Global) has studied the knock on effects this has on communities.
-She said -
+Natasha Hurley from Foodrise (formerly Feedback Global) has studied the knock-on effects this has on communities as laid bare in report Fishy Finances – exposing industrial salmon farming’s biggest financial backers.

 In 2020, in between the first two lockdowns, the Ecohustler crew went and filmed Loch Stock and Salmon to explore the issues.
 The film won an award in the Oceanic Global Short Film Festival.